lbl-srg/EnergyPlusToFMU/Documentation/userGuide/source/installation.rst

   > ./test.exe
   32

-Again, the batch file may not work, for a few broad reasons:
+Again, the batch file may not work, for a few reasons:

 - The commands in the batch file are wrong for your system.
   The subsections below give hints on providing an appropriate ``link-c-exe.bat``